dendec/LoraModem/README.md

 In STA mode modem should be configured with valid Wi-Fi credentials and web-interface can be accessed directly via IP address.

 It is possible to transfer files using protocols XMODEM, YMODEM, ZMODEM with any existing software implementing these.
-Web-interface allow to send files as well.
+Web-interface allows to send files as well.

 ## Contribution